luntergroup/octopus/README.md

 #### *Obtaining requirements on Ubuntu Xenial*

-On Ubuntu, Clang 3.8 is recommended as GCC 6.2 has a [bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=77550) which slows down octopus.
-To install the requirements use:
+To install the requirements (using Clang) enter:

 ```shell
 $ sudo apt-get update && sudo apt-get upgrade